 The FSU Libraries are committed to providing the best possible resources and services to faculty and students and are implementing the following strategies to mitigate any inconvenience or concerns:

-24 Hour delivery via Interlibrary Loan For articles from journals to which we no longer subscribe, the Libraries will provide 24 hour delivery via Interlibrary Loan for the FSU community.
+Prompt delivery via Interlibrary Loan For articles from journals to which we no longer subscribe, the Libraries routinely provide access via Interlibrary Loan within 48 hours.

 Expedited Article Service.
 The Libraries will provide a new service for expedited delivery of journal articles, for which the Libraries will be charged a per article delivery fee, for faculty and graduate students who need very quick access to articles from journals to which we no longer subscribe.

 Continued communication and cooperation.
 As we begin the next phase of this project, we will continuously monitor requests for the Elsevier titles we no longer subscribe to and adjust as needed, as well as maintain close communication with faculty in academic departments.

 If you have questions or comments about any phases of the Elsevier changes, please contact Gale Etschmaier, Dean of University Libraries firstname.lastname@example.org or Roy Ziegler, Associate Dean for Collections and Access email@example.com